chinmaysgit/chinmaysgit/README.md

 - 👋 Hi, I’m Chinmay.
 - 👀 I’m interested in problem solving and web development..
-- 🌱 I’m currently learning DSA and MERN..
+- 🌱 I’m currently working in CapFront Technologies as a software engineer trainee.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 kumarchinmay10.10@gmail.com

 <!---
 chinmaysgit/chinmaysgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.